-Angela Near began working at CMHA HP in 2011 as a Case Manager working in Listowel and Wingham.
+Angela Near began working with us in 2011 as a Case Manager working in Listowel and Wingham.
 Prior to that in 2006, Angela was the receptionist in the Stratford office for a year before leaving to pursue post- secondary education.
 Currently Angela works in Stratford doing Case Management, Intake for both counties and training new staff when they enter the organization.

-For the last year, Angela has worked at CMHA’s James’ Place program that provides those in crisis with a safe place to stay.
+For the last year, Angela has worked in our James’ Place program that provides those in crisis with a safe place to stay.
 Angela is passionate about mental wellness and creating an environment that is client-centered.
 Most of Angela’s work is supporting clients with addiction issues and/or homelessness.
-Angela spends a lot of her work time in CMHA’s housing programs with her clients and working closely with colleagues to provide the best level of care to the clients in their most vulnerable of times.
+Angela spends a lot of her work time in Resilience HP’s housing programs with her clients and working closely with colleagues to provide the best level of care to the clients in their most vulnerable of times.

 Angela’s background is Social Service Work at Fanshawe College and she studied Criminology and Thanatology (Grief and Bereavement Studies) at King’s University in London.
 Angela enjoys spending her summers at her cottage on the water with her family, reading fiction novels and travelling.
 Angela lives in St. Marys with her husband and two young boys.

 Barb Hagarty first became involved with the Canadian Mental Health Association Huron-Perth Branch as a Board member when working with the City of Stratford Ontario Works Department.